satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions/page.md

 jobs:
   check-commit:
     runs-on: ubuntu-latest
-    # Skip if the workflow run for tests, linting etc. is not successful
+    # Only run for successful pushes from this repository.
-    # Without this, the release will be triggered after the previous workflow run even if it failed.
+    # - Skip failed runs of the previous workflow, otherwise the release will be triggered even if tests, linting etc. failed.
+    # - Skip runs not triggered by a push (e.g. pull_request, schedule), otherwise a fork's pull request could trigger a release.
+    # - Skip runs from forks, otherwise a fork branch named "main" could match the `branches` filter and trigger a release.
+    if: >-
-    if: ${{ github.event.workflow_run.conclusion == 'success' }}
+      github.event.workflow_run.conclusion == 'success' &&
+      github.event.workflow_run.event == 'push' &&
+      github.event.workflow_run.head_repository.full_name == github.repository
     outputs:
       skip: ${{ steps.commit-message.outputs.skip }}
     steps:
       - name: Checkout
+        # actions/checkout@v6.0.2
-        uses: actions/checkout@v3
+        uses: actions/checkout@de0fac2e4500dabe0009e67214ff5f5447ce83dd

       # Check if the commit message is a release commit
       # Without this, there will be an infinite loop of releases